Kaviarasu1408/LLM/LLM-API/parameterEfficientFFinetuning.md

 - take the loss, do backward propogation..how much would i have to tweak each weights up or down in order to do a little bit better next timee..
 - you have to take the step in the direction to do better in the next time, you have to shift your weight, a step in the direction to do better next time.
 - the amount you shift your weight in the good direction so that it will do better next time..It's called learning rate..
+- start with the lower learning rate..so that the model can learn..after learning maybe do big jumpp..make it higher..

 ## 4. Gradient Accumualtion